 Over on the side board here, I want to show you a few representation of the ethylene molecule that we were talking about at the end of last hour.
 When you see representations of molecules that appear throughout your textbook, as well as in this class, I want you to see if you can recognize just what property of the molecule it is that is being represented.
-In this case here, we have arbitrary sized spheres that represent the two carbon atoms and the four peripheral hydrogen atoms.
+In this case here, we have arbitrarily sized spheres that represent the two carbon atoms and the four peripheral hydrogen atoms.

-And then what I have plotted around it is a see-through representation of the electron density at a particular isosurface value of 0.1 electrons per unit volume.
+And then, what I have plotted around it is a see-through representation of the electron density at a particular isosurface value of 0.1 electrons per unit volume.

 So, that is a representation.
 And we are going to be seeing a number of different kinds of representations, and you will need to be able to distinguish between them.

 And, in particular, we were talking last time about different kinds of bonds.
 We talked about sigma bonds that were cylindrically symmetric about the internuclear axis of the two atoms that are bonded together.

 And I brought up the pi bond in connection with the ethylene molecule that we were just looking at a different representation of.
 And so now, let me show you what a pi bond can look like.
 Here is a representation of the ethylene molecule.
-Again, I have arbitrary sized spheres that show us just where the nuclear positions are in three-dimensional space.
+Again, I have arbitrarily sized spheres that show us just where the nuclear positions are in three-dimensional space.
 So, we are talking about the equilibrium geometry of the ethylene molecule.

-And what you see here is that if the molecule is lying in the xy plane then each of these carbons has a 2pz orbital that has a positive lobe and a negative lobe respectively above and below the plane of the molecule.
+And what you see here is that if the molecule is lying in the x,y-plane, then each of these carbons has a 2pz orbital that has a positive lobe and a negative lobe, respectively, above and below the plane of the molecule.
 And so, normally, when we talk about atomic orbitals, we can reference their phase as either positive or negative.

 And we often, in representations like this one, associate the positive phase with one color, here blue, and the negative phase with a different color, here yellow.
 I can choose whatever colors I want for those, but this is also a type of isosurface.
 And it represents the in-phase side-to-side overlap of the positive above the plane lobes of the carbon 2pz orbitals and the negative lobes below the plane of the carbon 2pz orbitals experiencing side-to-side overlap.
 And so you see the two electrons that could be paired up, spin paired, one spin up, one spin down in this pi bond, are smeared out both above and below the plane But there is no contribution at all to the electron density in the plane from an orbital like this.

 When we looked at electron density isosurfaces, as we have done a few times in this class, what we are looking at there is an isosurface corresponding to all of the electrons in the molecule.
-And here what we are looking at is an orbital that can house just two electrons, one spin up and one spin down, so we are focusing our attention on a function that involves just two electrons bonding in a pi bond that has, as a nodal surface, the plane of the molecule.
+And here, what we are looking at is an orbital that can house just two electrons, one spin up and one spin down, so we are focusing our attention on a function that involves just two electrons bonding in a pi bond that has, as a nodal surface, the plane of the molecule.
 The plane that contains all six of these nuclei, the two carbons and the four hydrogens.
 We talked about nodal planes last time.
 And the issue of nodal planes, nodal surfaces, is going to be very important in today's lecture.
 Let's go over here and start talking about hybridization.

-On this board last time, I gave you kind of a timeline where we talked about contributions to different aspects of electronic structure theory for molecules by different people, some of who were recognized with Nobel Prizes, others who were not.
+On this board last time, I gave you kind of a timeline, where we talked about contributions to different aspects of electronic structure theory for molecules by different people, some of who were recognized with Nobel Prizes, others who were not.

 And let me work on this and illustrate this to you by taking a pretty simple molecule that has only four atoms.

-It is an example of a Lewis acid, so any discussion of electronic structure of this BH3 molecule better come out with a description of why it is a Lewis acid.
+It is an example of a Lewis acid, so any discussion of electronic structure of this BH three molecule better come out with a description of why it is a Lewis acid.

-That is, if I make the direction that coincides with this top BH bond, the x-axis.
+That is, if I make the direction that coincides with this top B-H bond, the x-axis.

 And in the plane of the board, the y-axis perpendicular to it, as shown.
 And then, of course, the z-axis coming perpendicularly out of the plane of the board.
 Linus Pauling recognized a problem.
 And let me give these hydrogens descriptors.
 I will make this one A, this one labeled B, and this one labeled C.

-And the problem is that we have a pz orbital with one positive lobe coming out of the plane of the board up here.
+And the problem is that we have a pz orbital with one positive lobe coming out of the plane of the board, up here.

-And the yellow lobe would be back behind the plane of the board analogous to the pi bond that we just looked at up on the screen.
+And the yellow lobe would be back behind the plane of the board, analogous to the pi bond that we just looked at up on the screen.
 And what you will see is I can draw it this way.
 I am rotating this planar BH three molecule.

 That allows me to draw the pz orbital in a way that you can visualize.
-And the observation that I want you to take away from this drawing is it has to do with the relationship in space of the three hydrogen nuclei to an important property of the 2pz orbital.
+And the observation that I want you to take away from this drawing is it has to do with the relationship in space of the three hydrogen nuclei as an important property of the 2pz orbital.

-What we can say is that these three hydrogens, A, B and C reside in the nodal plane of the 2pz.
+What we can say is that these three hydrogens, A, B, and C reside in the nodal plane of the 2pz.

 They lie in the 2pz nodal plane.

 That is, the 2pz on the boron.
-And the wave functions that these hydrogens bring into the problem of the electronic structure of the BH3 molecule are spherically symmetric.
-They are simple 1s orbitals.
+And the wave functions that these hydrogens bring into the problem of the electronic structure of the BH three molecule are spherically symmetric.
+They are simply 1s orbitals.

 And so, if you draw one of them here, remember that a 1s orbital is spherically symmetric.
 You can see that any positive reinforcement that would occur by overlap here is equal and opposite to the negative reinforcement that will occur down here.
 And this is something that is true whenever a hydrogen s orbital lies in a nodal plane.

 When we try to describe the bonding in this molecule, we cannot have any bonds that involve 2pz and any of the three hydrogen 1s orbitals because there is no net overlap between them -- -- because those spherically symmetric orbitals lie in the nodal plane of 2pz.

-And that means further that we need to form three in-plane bonds.
+And that means, further, that we need to form three in-plane bonds.

 And that is the xy plane in plane bonds.